vim-dist/webvim/README.md

 ## Plugins

 WebVim is only a distribution that contains plugins.
-The plugin authors have made the hard work. _Plugin authors, you rocks!_
+The plugin authors have made the hard work.

+_Plugin authors rocks!_

+### Plugin
+ - [vim-plug](https://github.com/junegunn/vim-plug) Minimalist Vim Plugin Manager

 ### User interface